ianpmaher/ianpmaher-next/content/blog/gta.md

 ---

 **Hi, my name is Ian** and I wanted to write and share a bit about my journey in programming.
-...

-**Hi, my name is Ian** and I wanted to write and share a bit about my journey in programming.

 Recently I’ve been spending a few hours a night reading my old code and refactoring it.
 This week, I’ve been improving one of my favorite projects: **Grand Theft Autocorrect**.